Soweto TV: Recent history

 In August 2018, Soweto TV announced Bridget Nkuna as their new CEO.
-Nkuna was appointed by the channel; because her strong marketing background, having worked as a director for Westcon Group, an international technology company.
-In the media space, she had a stint at the former Voice of Soweto, now known as Jozi FM.
+Nkuna had a stint at the former Voice of Soweto, now known as Jozi FM.
 She also worked for the SABC as a continuity presenter.
-“I am delighted to be joining the Soweto TV team, it brings me right back to my passion which is entertainment and broadcasting," Nkuna said on her appointment.
-"It is our role help uplift and support the community using one of the most powerful mediums – television.” she added.
-With her marketing background and experience within the media space, she hit the ground running, re-branding the channel and revealing the channel's new logo within a month of being in the channel.
-In October 2018 she revealed new state-of-the-art broadcasting equipment donated by MultiChoice “We’re excited about the donation as it came at the right time when we are celebrating our 11th birthday.
-Community TV channels fulfil a very important role in communities – we tell the stories of our community and create a sense of belonging.
-We’re looking forward to continuing to play our role in the stories of the people of Soweto.”
+With her marketing background and experience within the media space, she re-branded the channel and revealed the channel's new logo within a month.
+In October 2018 she revealed new state-of-the-art broadcasting equipment donated by MultiChoice.